Lillthorin/YoloLite-Official-Repo/BENCHMARK.md

 # Speed for 320
 Hardware:

     CPU AMD Ryzen 5 5500
+    CPU speed tables excludes P2 head due to export mistake; listed for reference only

     The numbers below shows the numbers WITHOUT p2, due to a misstake during export, the P2 head was not included!

     No further optimization were done (simplify were skipped here but is supported), speeds were calculated with:

     python export/export_onnx.py --weights best_model_state.pt --img_size 320
     python export/infer_onnx.py --img_dir "test\images" --img_size 320 --model edge_{x}_320.onnx
 **Edge_n**